cal-itp/benefits/docs/configuration/transit-agency.md

 ### Production validation testing

-1. Transit agency staff (or Cal-IT staff) does live test in the field.
+1. Transit agency staff (or Cal-ITP staff) does live test in the field.
 1. Transit agency staff uses the Merchant Portal to verify the taps and discounts were successful.
 1. Cal-ITP uses logs from Azure to verify the user was associated to the customer group.
 1. Cal-ITP verifies that Amplitude analytic events are being sent.